The Paper Chase

 5. Official ownership receipts for motorbike, ATV, etc.

 The clerk will ask you "Credit Card or ATM Card"?
 He will subsequently check the method of payment into the appropriate box on the bottom of the form.
 Specifically this new wrinkle means that ATM cards with the VISA or Master Card logo are now officially accepted by the car bonding folks.
 You may have read somewhere that the cards "Look similar to a credit card so they were confused and accepted like one".
 This is no longer the case.
-ATM cards are officially accepted and so designated right on the application form.
+ATM cards are officially accepted and so officially checked-off right on the application form.

 The motor vehicle under bond must exit Mexico before the permit expires or the vehicle can be confiscated and hefty fines assessed.
 The entire vehicle bonding process is computerized and the data base keeps an extremely reliable record whether the vehicle has been properly taken out of the country.

 To exit Mexico correctly with a motor vehicle you must stop on the way out, and present both your original certificate of bonding along with the scraped-off holographic decal from your windshield.
 You will be issued an official receipt showing that you complied with the law (keep this document safe, you will understand shortly).
+The certificate is entitled RETORNO DEFINITIVO and looks similar to a car permit.
+DON’T LOSE IT!

 NOTE ON "FINES" AGAINST YOUR CREDIT CARD" IF YOU VIOLATE THE CAR BOND AGREEMENT

 The entire car bonding program was instituted not for the benefit of Americans and Canadians, but rather the owners of specially licensed "Frontera" automobiles in the Mexican border zone states that parallel the US.
 There are two general classes of license plates in these areas, the first is "National Plates" that allow the car to be taken, even sold anywhere in Mexico, and then there are "Frontera Plates" meaning the car was purchased and imported from the USA, and the owner is paying a special higher Mexican State license fee.
-Used cars are very expensive especially with "National Plates".
+Used cars are very expensive especially those with "National Plates".

 IMPORTANT NOTE: The on-site processing of payment of your car permit assures the Mexican government that your identity documents and motor vehicle registration documents are not counterfeit.
 There really is no way for Mexican officialdom to authenticate your documents, so the next best thing was instituted (that the name on the documents matches the name on the credit card and that the credit card functioned to pay for the car permit (rather ingenious).

 But, make darn sure that you turn in your hologram decal and car permit certificate as you exit Mexico for the last time.
 Only the Nogales Banjercito has an easy to turn in your permit facility.
 Before you start home, ask fellow RV'ers if they are familiar with the route that you plan to use to exit Mexico, and detailed information about how to go about turning in the car permit.
 It is no fun at all to have to turn around after crossing into the USA, to turn in your car permit.
-All of the vehicles and accessories as listed on your car permit must be present as the official cancels your car permit and issues a document that states that you have met all of the provisions of returning to the border.
+All of the vehicles and accessories as listed on your car permit must be present as the official cancels your car permit and issues a document (RETORNO DEFINITIVO) that states that you have met all of the provisions of returning the vehicle to the border.

 Ten year permit motorhomes may remain in Mexico as long as the permit is valid, but towed motor vehicles must depart when the owner departs.
+The vehicle must re-enter the USA before the 180-day permit expires.

 I always turn in my tourist card when I turn in my car permit.
+Roadside checks may become commonplace when returning to the USA collecting an FMM.
+Time will tell.